EU Council says ECB does not have mandate for its bad loan measures

 “EU states usually follow legal opinions, although final decisions are political,” one official told Reuters.

 After a meeting of euro zone finance ministers on Nov.
-6, the chair Jeroen Dijsselbloem said there was “a general agreement” in favor of the ECB approach on bad loans.
+6, the chair Jeroen Dijsselbloem said there was “a general agreement” in favour of the ECB approach on bad loans.

 Italy’s Finance Minister Pier Carlo Padoan later disagreed and called for more time for banks to adapt to stricter requirements.